Task #3635: Phase two Morpho implementation

 The second step, morpho will provide a GUI for users to specify the directory.
 Also, morpho may support multiple data directories.

-#2 Updated by Jing Tao almost 10 years ago
+#2 Updated by Jing Tao about 10 years ago

 Structure in the .morpho: